 - Swallowing difficulties

-- Ulcers in the mouth, on the tongue, or in the throat
+- Sores in the mouth, on the tongue, or in the throat

 - Vision color changes (things look brownish)